 Apple Taste: Rich, aromatic, nutty

 Harvest : October

 Mannington's Pearmain was a great favourite of the Victorians after it was sent to the London Horticultural Society in 1847 by John Mannington, a butcher in Sussex.
 His grandfather, a Mr. Turley, blacksmith of Uckfield, found the original tree in some cider pomace chucked under a hedge, around 1770.
 Mannington's Pearmain is now, sadly and inexplicably, a relatively rare Sussex apple.
 "Pearmain" as a description of an apple might have originally referred to its pear shape or the apple's keeping quality (from Old French parmaindre "to endure").

 Supplier : R.V.
 Roger Ltd.

 We donate half of our profit on sales of Mannington's Pearmain apple trees to Common Ground

 See our section on Pollination Groups to help you select your apple trees.

 The rootstock for all our apple trees is the most vigorous available.
 We try to offer as many apple varieties as we can on M25 rootstock, which will produce the standard trees of a traditional orchard, where they would be planted between 6 and 8 metres apart.
-The next size down is M106.
+MM106, or M106, produces a good sized garden tree.
 Please refer to our size guide for details.